distortedfuzz/advanced_ray_tracer/README.md

 ![cube_directional](https://github.com/user-attachments/assets/3f759a49-7a9f-47bf-836d-9c39fddb5a65)

-## Environment lights, HDR tone mapping.
-All environment light images are .exr files and all remaining images from this point on in the project use the Reinhard tone mapping operator:
+## Environment lights, HDR tone mapping:
+All environment light images are .exr files and all remaining images from this point on in the project use the Reinhard tone mapping operator.

 ![sphere_env_light](https://github.com/user-attachments/assets/c17a688a-2347-49e0-b393-9248cd7774c6)